the-workgroup/wikijs/actions/palship.md

 **Hence, the ultimate goal** is to convert you, the pal, from being a social media actor to becoming an actual advocate of peace and harmony...

 > Remember that many of your most favourite children books, were actually written by World War II soldiers who have seen so much death and destruction and needed to heal themselves, upon returning to their families and to their civil lives, and here we are, in 2024, able to witness a genocide from afar, and by doing so, we can all be in the same place as those soldiers.
 Having seen children blown into bits on camera, hanging from a steel rod, eaten by dogs, head wide open, and bodies flattended...
 This pain we all carry from these images, will only make us realise that we do not want it for anyone, we want all the children to live.
-This realisation (and the immense healing behind it) will make us enders rather than reciprocators, of violence, aggression, and murder.
+This realisation (and the immense healing behind it) will make us enders rather than reciprocators of violence, aggression, and murder.

 ## More information
 ### Pitch